-Hi Marilyn O’Hearne here with weekly wisdom, today talking about the danger of focusing on fires.
+Hi Marilyn O’Hearne here with weekly wisdom, today talking about the danger of only focusing on fires.
 In our rapidly changing complex VUCA world (volatile, uncertain, complex and ambiguous) we run into fires all the time.
 I was reminded of this in a conversation with a leadership coaching client this past week.
-That’s how the leader is spending a lot of their time, focusing on putting out fires.
-It is hard to move forward when we are just focusing on fires.
+That’s how the leader is spending a lot of their time, focusing on putting out fires that continue to erupt.
+It is hard to move forward when we are only focusing on fires.
+In this leader’s case, the fires flaming were workplace conflicts resulting from not taking into consideration different gender and generational communication styles.
+Other clients’ fires include voiced resentments or lack of engagement due to unclear team expectations, trying to do it all rather than delegating to and developing others, and not sorting out competing priorities.

-The danger is that if we are primarily focusing on fires then we are not taking the time to focus on vision, which is what pulls us forward, that motivates and energizes people.
+The danger is that if we are only focusing on fires then we are not taking the time to focus on vision, which is what pulls us forward, that motivates and energizes people.
 As you know, employees stay in organizations that have a strong vision that’s clearly communicated and acted on, and they know their part in contributing to that vision.
 That is why people stay with companies and organizations and in their jobs.
 That is more important than the money.
 It is the vision and the value they know they are providing towards that inspiring vision that matters most.
 This carries over to leadership in the community and family as well.
+Have my leadership and team coaching clients been able to put out the fires?
+Yes, through coaching by addressing the root causes and staying energized by focusing on and communicating the energizing vision and each person’s contribution toward realizing it.

-And another example from my personal life is my grandson, whose birthday we celebrate in October.
+And another example from my personal life is my grandson.
 He was diagnosed with a rare heart defect and had to have open heart surgery at three months and his recovery continues.
 That was pretty overwhelming news to our family and we could have kept the focus there.
-I loved what the pediatric cardiologist said, that his job was to help Theo stay healthy and be his Theo self.
+I loved what the pediatric cardiologist said, that his job was to help Theo stay healthy and “be his Theo self.”
 To reach his full potential.
 And from his decades of experience the children where the family was weeping and wailing at the hospital bedside, focusing on the “fire”, the children did not fare as well as the families who were positively focusing on the child’s future.
-We have focused positively on his present and future; the vision of a healthy, active boy.
+We focus positively on his present and future: the vision of a healthy, active boy, and how we can contribute to that.

-You have a choice: of focusing on putting out fires which can be discouraging and overwhelming or focusing on an energizing vision.
+You have a choice: of focusing only on putting out fires which can be discouraging and overwhelming or also focusing on an energizing vision to pull you and your team, family, organization, community forward.
 Which do you choose?
-How will you carve out time for focusing on and communicating your vision?
+How will you carve out time for focusing on and communicating your vision and values and how everyone can contribute to that?

-Coaching and Coaching Supervision can help you stay focused and energized by your vision, rather than the exhaustion of focusing on fires.
+Coaching and Coaching Supervision can help you stay focused and energized by your vision, rather than the exhaustion of focusing only fires.

 To our potential, prosperity and peace-we are in this together!